Efficient Neural Task Adaptation by Maximum Entropy Initialization: ENTAME

-and $\lambda$ is a hyper-parameter that controls the proportion of noise energy over total energy of last layers weights, right after the first update.
-Following the recommended values in \cite{varno2019entame}, if the biases are also initialized constantly to all zeros and if $K$ is not extremely large, the energy of $\bm{a}^{L}$ would be initially very small as well.
+where $\phi_{w}$ is the energy of each element of $\bm{W}^{L}$, $\gamma$ is the initial value of the learning rate (recommended default $\gamma = 10^{-4}$) and $\lambda$ is a hyper-parameter that controls the proportion of noise energy over total energy of last layers weights, right after the first update (recommended range is 1 to 1000). $\phi_w$ is chosen to be a numerically small number (for example $\phi_w =10^{-12}$ means that 95\% of the values in $\bm{W}^L$ are initially between $-2\times 10^{-6}$ and $2\times 10^{-6}$), but we will see that such small randomness may help the expressiveness of the model.
+If the biases are also initialized constantly to all zeros and if $K$ is not extremely large, the energy of $\bm{a}^{L}$ would be initially very small as well.
 Concretely, from the distribution selected for $\bm{W}^L$, the value of each output neuron is approximately zero-centered, or $\mathop{\mathbb{E}_N} \left[\bm{a}^{L}\right] \approx \overrightarrow{\bm{0}}$ and per-example energy of all output neurons together is